Thousands peacefully march, rally in Seattle to remember civil-rights leader MLK Jr.

 “We need to confront issues in our own community to make it stronger,’’ she said.

-Standing in the packed gymnasium before the rally, she said, “I feel a lot of love when I see other races come here.
+Standing in the packed gym before the rally, she said, “I feel a lot of love when I see other races come here.
 To see everyone come in for the cause of people who have been put down in the past, to see them come in to lift up a community, it’s beautiful.”

-High up in the bleachers, Lucy Nguyen, and Andra Esterbrook, both 17, said they took strength from the gathering.
+High in the bleachers, Lucy Nguyen and Andra Esterbrook, both 17, said they took strength from the gathering.

 “Everything we fight for,’’ said Nguyen, “ is for everybody in this room.”